Semester and Year Study Placements

 7.4

-In cases where there are extenuating circumstances (or circumstances beyond students control) a supplementary assessment opportunity may be offered on the recommendation of the Academic Regulations and Cases Board.
+In cases where there are extenuating circumstances (or circumstances beyond students control) a supplementary assessment opportunity may be offered on the recommendation of the Progression and Awards Board.

 7.5